Branching $k$-path vertex cover of forests: Introduction

 We investigate the problem of establishing a lower bound on $\psi_b(F,k)$ in terms of $n$ and $k$.
 We first solve that problem for the directed case (for rooted directed forests), and then derive the undirected case from the directed one.

+We say that a directed graph is a \emph{rooted directed forest} if the undirected graph obtained from it by removing the orientations of the edges is a forest in which each connected component has a designated vertex, called the \emph{root}, such that all arcs corresponding to the edges of that connected component are oriented away from that root.

-The definition for the directed case is slightly different.
+The definition of a branching $k$-path vertex cover for the directed case is slightly different.
 Naturally, it involves a directed path instead of an undirected one, a branching vertex is defined as a vertex of out-degree at least $2$, but, most noticeably, we do not need to separately require isolated vertices to belong to $P$, because leaves, defined as vertices of out-degree $0$, already include isolated vertices.
-Specifically, we define a set $P$ to be a \emph{branching $k$-path vertex cover} of a rooted directed forest $F$ if $P$ is a subset of vertices of $F$ such that all leaves (vertices of out-degree $0$) belong to $P$ and every directed path on $k$ vertices (of length $k-1$) contains either a branching vertex (a vertex of out-degree at least $2$) or a vertex belonging to $P$.
+Specifically, we define a set $P$ to be a \emph{branching $k$-path vertex cover} of a rooted directed forest $F$ if $P$ is a subset of the vertices of $F$ such that all leaves (vertices of out-degree $0$) belong to $P$ and every directed path on $k$ vertices (of length $k-1$) contains either a branching vertex (a vertex of out-degree at least $2$) or a vertex belonging to $P$.
 We define the \emph{branching $k$-path vertex cover number} of a rooted directed forest $F$, denoted by $\psi_b(F,k)$, to be the number of vertices in the smallest branching $k$-path vertex cover of $F$.

-The condition related to the one in our definition of the branching $k$-path vertex cover, that every path on $k$ vertices contains a vertex belonging to $P$ (without the alternative of containing a branching vertex and without the condition on leaves), was previously studied for undirected graphs as the problem of $k$-path vertex cover~\cite{tu_survey_k-path_vertex_cover}.
+The condition related to the one in our definition of the branching $k$-path vertex cover, that every path on $k$ vertices contains a vertex belonging to $P$ (without the alternative of containing a branching vertex and without the condition on leaves), was previously studied for undirected graphs as the problem of \emph{$k$-path vertex cover}~\cite{tu_survey_k-path_vertex_cover} and the associated \emph{$k$-path vertex cover number} of a graph $G$, which we denote by $\psi(G,k)$.

 Informally, the idea behind our branching variant is that more branching vertices result in more leaves, and the leaves are required to belong to $P$.
 So, although a branching vertex relaxes the condition for paths containing it by allowing them not to contain vertices from $P$, it still, in a way, forces more vertices to belong to $P$.